I get it

 Healthcare in the United States is in a state of flux.
 More doctors than ever before find themselves employed by hospitals and groups rather than as owners or equity partners in a practice.
 With this shift, compensation models and expectations have changed; so, too, have most doctors' relationships with their practices.
 The physician employment agreement defines that relationship, determining whether you work for the practice or the practice works for you.
 I take pride in clearly explaining your employment agreement and negotiating it so that it works for you.

-Becoming an equity owner in a practice is an accomplishment that you should be proud of; it bring both rewards (financial and otherwise) and potential risks.
+Becoming an equity owner in a practice is an accomplishment that you should be proud of; it brings both rewards (financial and otherwise) and potential risks.
 Whether you’re going to be the group’s 30th “partner,” signing the same purchase and stockholders agreements as the other partners, or you’re in the process of negotiating a tailored transaction where you become the only other equity holder with a view to purchasing the practice upon the founding partner’s retirement, I’m here to help with services geared towards your unique situation.
 Similarly, if you’re purchasing a practice outright or selling your practice, I’m here to move the transaction forward and protect your interests.

 Group Service Agreements